munozsobrado/munozsobrado.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD student at [Toulouse School of Economics](https://www.tse-fr.eu/).
-My main interests lie in the intersection between Behavioural and Public Economics, in particular I study the role social preferences in the context of taxation.
+My main interests lie in the intersection between Behavioural and Public Economics, in particular I study the role played by social preferences in the context of taxation, and how competition among prosocial actors may affect the decentralized provision of public goods.
+Broadly, I am interested in Contract Theory and its applications.

 Papers
 ------